Religion and Politics

-The John C. Danforth Center on Religion and Politics serves as an ideologically neutral venue for fostering rigorous scholarship and informing broad academic and public communities about the intersections of religion and U.S. politics.
+The John C. Danforth Center on Religion and Politics serves as an open venue for fostering rigorous scholarship and informing broad academic and public communities about the intersections of religion and U.S. politics.

-Public lectures, conferences and symposia relating to issues at the intersection of religion and U.S. politics;
+- Public lectures, conferences and symposia relating to issues at the many intersections of religion and U.S. public life

-Religion & Politics, an online journal engaging a diverse array of scholars, journalists and public leaders;
+- Religion & Politics, an award-winning online journal engaging a diverse array of scholars, journalists and public leaders

 The Center does not offer a major.
 Interested students are encouraged to explore the minor in religion and politics.
 Please refer to the Minors section for more information.